Copyright and Images

 Can I use an image under Fair Dealing?

-Although the Fair Dealing exception for Criticism or Review (CDPA s.30) applies to all types of copyright works, copying a photograph would only be allowed under this provision in exceptional circumstances.
+Although the Fair Dealing exception applies to all types of copyright works, copying a photograph would only be allowed under this exception in exceptional circumstances.

-It would not be considered Fair Dealing if the use of a copyright photograph (e.g. in a work of your own which you propose to publish) would conflict with the copyright owner’s normal exploitation of his/her work.
-The photographer would expect to have the right to sell or license copies of his/her photographs for inclusion in your publication and elsewhere, so you would have to seek his/her permission.
+It would not be considered Fair Dealing if the proposed use of a copyright photograph would conflict with the copyright owner’s normal exploitation of his/her work.
+For example, a photographer’s ability to sell or license copies of his/her photographs for inclusion in newspapers, for example, would be considered ‘normal exploitation.’

 How about using images in teaching?